 - Equipment Breakages

 - Copyright Infringement

 In order for your business insurance to cover flood damage, your business must already have a flood insurance policy or endorsement.
 The typical commercial property insurance policy covers specific water damage situations but excludes flooding.

 Homeowners Insurance provides financial protection against disaster and is a packaged plan.
 It will cover damages to your property and also legal responsibilities that you may be liable for including damages or injuries caused to you.
 This includes damages by household pets, as well.

 Homeowners insurance provides coverage for a range of risks that you may face as a homeowner that otherwise can be financially challenging to cover out of pocket.
-These include:

 - Property damage: This includes damage and destruction to your residence and/or detached structures.
 You will receive compensation, up to the limits of your policy, if your house or storage shed is damaged due to a covered hazard.
 Standard covered circumstances include things like hurricanes and vandalism, but other hazards such as earthquakes and floods are excluded.
 Be sure to check your homeowners policy for exclusions.

 - Personal property loss: Includes damage or theft of personal property, up to your set policy limits for covered circumstances, which typically excludes flooding, earthquakes, and personal negligence.
 If your personal property is very valuable (such as collectibles or antiques) you’ll likely need additional “riders” or special endorsements on your policy.
 Be sure to talk with a knowledgeable agent about your personal belongings and valuables, as standard limits may not be adequate to cover a major loss.